bradford415/CALM/README.md

   - A True or False argument that determines whether to use a GPU or not.
 The project is only set up to use 1 GPU and for some reason with PyTorch only the p100 GPU model will work.

 ### Input Files
-There are two input files that are required, the sample file and the label file.
-The sample file is a plaintext file labeled matrix which has the features as rows and the sample as columns.
-The features can be anything that describe the lable.
+There are two plaintext input files that are required, the sample file and the label file.
+Move both of these files into the input directory.

+The sample file is a labeled matrix which has the features as rows and the sample as columns.
+The features can essentially be anything that describe the label.
 Two common features are genes with their expression levels (continuous), and genotypes corresponding to a number system (discrete).

-The label file is a plaintext file that contains two columns, seperated by a space or tab with no header.
+The label file contains two columns, seperated by a space or tab with no header.
 The first column lists the sample names, the second column maps the sample to a sepecific label.

 Below shows an example of what the sample file and label file should look like.
 This example is GEM that can be categorized into 3 categories/labels: Cancerous, Normal, Indeterminate.
 Each cell is seperated by a space or tab, the table was just used for formatting purposes.
+The number of samples in both files must match or else an error will be thrown.

 #### Sample File
 ```
-         Sample1     Sample2    Sample3
+         sample1     sample2    sample3
-Gene1    5.359       19.359     0.239
+gene1    5.359       19.359     0.239
-Gene2    12.369      1.556      8.934
+gene2    12.369      1.556      8.934
-Gene3    11.265      3.625      2.051
+gene3    11.265      3.625      2.051
-Gene4    7.562       5.359      5.359
+gene4    7.562       5.359      5.359
 ```
 #### Label File
 ```
-Sample1    Cancerous
-Sample2    Indeterminate
-Sample3    Indeterminate
-Sample4    Normal
+sample1    cancerous
+sample2    indeterminate
+sample3    indeterminate
+sample4    normal
 ```

 ## Running
-To run the code, navigate to the root directory of the project and schedule the job with the following command
+To run the project, navigate to the root directory of the project and schedule the job with the following command.
 ```
-qsub lung_GEM_NN.pbs
+qsub classifier.pbs
 ```
-While the job is running, several files will be created in the input directory but these can be ignored.

 To check the job status at any point, use this command
 ```